 OK don’t shoot the messenger just yet.
-I’m about to tell you depression may not actually be real.
+I’m about to tell you depression may not actually be real for many of you.

 Let me add some more clarity to this seemingly ridiculous statement.
-Being depressed is real and is detrimental to anyone.
-But, having depression isn’t real.
-This paradigm is also really helpful if you are dealing with times of depression.
+Being depressed is definitely real and is detrimental to anyone who is suffering.

 The thought of getting up and exercising when you’re feeling depressed and down seems like a bridge too far.
 But the science is simple and there is no conflicting studies that show exercise to be detrimental.
 It’s a clear winner, exercising and moving your body dramatically changes the way you feel.
 Is not some mystical magical way that it just makes you feel better, chemically you change wherever you exercise, sweat, endorphins, movement, motion and exertion all allow your body to chemically change for the better.
 After all this is what we’re trying to do when taking antidepressant type drugs.
 Were looking to alter a chemical in balance.
 The thing is, your body is a factory which creates chemicals but sometimes that factory to shake up, and exercise is exactly what needs to be done.

 Don’t panic and think you need to start running marathons every week, because that certainly won’t help.
-But walking 2 to 3 times a day if you normally sedentary, and like exercise to 3 times a week we move your entire body workup a sweat have your heart• rate pumping and push muscles to create that chemical shift.
+But walking 2 to 3 times a day if you are normally sedentary, and like exercise, to 3 times a week we move your entire body workup a sweat have your heart rate pumping and push muscles to create that chemical shift.

 Spend a few moments to do research on how exercising your body will dramatically change the way you feel and also the way you look.